State income tax: Individual income tax

 Forty-three states impose a tax on the income of individuals, sometimes referred to as personal income tax.
 State income tax rates vary widely from state to state.
 States imposing an income tax on individuals tax all taxable income (as defined in the state) of residents.
 Such residents are allowed a credit for taxes paid to other states.
 Most states tax income of nonresidents earned within the state.
 Such income includes wages for services within the state as well as income from a business with operations in the state.
 Where income is from multiple sources, formulary apportionment may be required for nonresidents.
 Generally, wages are apportioned based on the ratio days worked in the state to total days worked.

 All states that impose an individual income tax allow most business deductions.
 However, many states impose different limits on certain deductions, especially depreciation of business assets.
 Most states allow non-business deductions in a manner similar to federal rules.
 Few allow a deduction for state income taxes, though some states allow a deduction for local income taxes.
 Six of the states allow a full or partial deduction for federal income tax.

 In addition, some states allow cities and/or counties to impose income taxes.
 For example, most Ohio cities and towns impose an income tax on individuals and corporations.
 By contrast, in New York, only New York City and Yonkers impose a municipal income tax.

+In June 2025, the Puerto Rican Senate approved House Bill 505, which imposes a 4% tax on new individual beneficiaries under Law 60-2019, known as the Puerto Rican Incentives Code.
+The bill is part of a broader review of the tax incentive system, amid a public debate on the law's real benefits for the local economy.

 States with no individual income tax

-Eight U.S. states do not levy a broad-based individual income tax.
-Some of these do tax certain forms of personal income:
+Nine U.S. states do not levy a broad-based individual income tax.